project-curio/curio-web/docs/seed_data_acquisition.md

 creds, _ = default()
 gc = gspread.authorize(creds)
 ```
+When the cell finishes you should see `Authenticated` in the Colab output pane.

 ### 5.4 Open / Create the Master Sheet
+Add another code cell, paste this snippet, and run it.
+The script looks for a Google Sheet named **Curio – Ingestion Review**; if it doesn’t exist yet, Colab creates it for you.
+The printed URL is the one you’ll share with reviewers.
 ```python
 MASTER_SHEET_NAME = "Curio – Ingestion Review"
 try: